-As a family law advocate with more than 20 years of experience, Victoria Cramer offers knowledgeable counsel on the relevant Utah legal standards that govern these areas:
+As a family law advocate with 24 years of experience, Victoria Cramer offers knowledgeable counsel on the relevant Utah legal standards that govern these areas:

 - Guardianship vs. conservatorship for minors — Should a minor have an estate worth more than $10,000, a conservator may be appointed to manage issues relating to those assets.
 The guardian and conservator can be the same person.
 If the estate value doesn’t meet that threshold, the guardian automatically assumes conservatorship duties.
 Life insurance proceeds, litigation awards, insurance settlements and other assets are often directed to surviving children, so it is usually necessary to make these arrangements even if the child is very young.